Dmitri9149/Web-application-with-Rust/README.md

 TODO: logout
 TODO: better custom error handling
 TODO: more views from DB
 TODO: custom views for members
 TODO: use middleware to secure custom views
-TODO: possibility to add and view interesting facts about plants, which are randomly selected from DB
+TODO: possibility to add and view interesting facts about plants
+TODO: a randomly selected from DB interesting fact is to appear at the footer when we navigate and views are changed
 TODO: possibility for members to create new interesting facts
 TODO: possibility for members to make comments
 TODO: dockerize the app
 TODO: the app deployment
-TODO: massive use of macros in templates
+TODO: .....
 TODO: the work is in progress